Allerdest, Levocetirizine

 • Better overall respiratory comfort

-For really bad cases, doctors might think about using a combination of treatments, like special nose sprays that have steroids in them or medicines that help clear up congestion.
+For really bad cases, doctors might think about using a combination of treatments, like nasal sprays with steroids or decongestants, to help people feel better.

 Use in Dust, Pollen, and Pet Allergies